• Skip to main content

 Varies

-Lead Screening in Children The percentage of children 2 years of age who had one or more capillary or venous lead blood test for lead poisoning by their second birthday ≥30 Eligible Linked Members
+Lead Screening in Children The percentage of children two years of age who had one or more capillary or venous lead blood test for lead poisoning by their second birthday ≥30 Eligible Linked Members

 Lead Screening in Children Tip Sheet

-Lead Screening Codes: 83655
+Lead Screening CPT code: 83655

 For a full list of codes see the CBI Tech Specs.